Mehrdadr01/myDex/README.md

  `npx hardhat run --network localhost scripts/1_deploy.js`
 - then run the rect app with npm
  `npm run start`
-now your app is ready to use :D

 ## Technical Overview :
 The project consist of 4 parts: